adamwulf/PonyExpress/Sources/PonyExpress/Documentation.docc/Shared.md

 # Making a shared PonyExpress

-`NotificationCenter` offers a default implementation with the static variable `NotificationCenter.default`.

-For ``PonyExpress``, you can mimic this behavior with the following snippet, substituting your `Contents` type for the `Int` example below.
+Similar to `NotificationCenter.default`, you can create `PonyExpress.shared` with the following snippet, substituting your `Contents` type for the `Int` example below.

 ```swift
 private let globalShared = PonyExpress<Int>()